 Dart has excellent tooling support for faster app development.

 Dart has an inbuilt web-based IDE known as DartPad, a straightforward interface for any beginner to start coding.
-DartPad eliminates the need for any installation or configuration to write your first code.
+DartPad eliminates the need for installation or configuration to write your first code.

 If programmers do want to deal with type systems at all, they can treat Dart as an ordinary and dynamically typed language.